 When lean and in-shape individuals exercise they feel less hungry.
 The opposite is true for most overweight individuals; when they exercise their appetite is not diminished, and may even increase.

 The study pointed to leptin resistance as the culprit, which is a common condition in those that are overweight.

 Leptin is a hormone that curbs your appetite.
-It’s made by the fat cells, so overweight people have a lot of it.
-However, overweight people tend to become resistant to the actions of hormone.
+It’s made by fat cells, so overweight people have a lot of it.
+However, overweight people tend to become resistant to the actions of hormones.

 In other words, leptin doesn’t do its job very well when you are overweight.
 So, the brain of a person who is overweight never gets the message to curb hunger.

 2. Self-control goes down as blood sugar goes down

 In an article published on the American Psychological Association website, Roy Baumeister, author of Willpower: Rediscovering the Greatest Human Strength, explains how willpower is depleted by low blood sugar levels.